Royal Jade cong: Description

 Royal jade cong is exceptionally massive, with 8.9 centimeters high and 6.5 kilograms in weight.
 According to museum site it is "the most impressive of all the jade cong of Liangzhu culture".
 Because of its large weight, it has been dubbed the "king of cong".
 It was made by first sawing a rectangular block out of a pebble and then drilling a hole from top to bottom, then grinding parts of the block away "to leave what looks like a cylinder with four corners projecting from it".
-The corners are not quite right angled, so a block that was originally square now has gently bulging sides; this effect cost the crafstsman much labor.
+The corners are not quite right angled, so a block that was originally square now has gently bulging sides; this effect cost the craftsman much labor.
 The corners have paired-eye designs that resemble faces, which are standard to cong.
 Uniquely, however, royal jade cong have a more complicated design on the sides, midway between corners (this design has only been found in Tomb 12 and Tomb 22 of Fanshan, which are commonly interpreted as the burials of a ruler of the city and his wife).
 Repeated twice on each side, this semi-human animal image consists of a trapezoidal human face with a feathered headdress, wide flat nose and circular eyes whose arms turn inward to touch a pair of spectacled eyes belonging to a beast.
 The beast, with wide nose and mouth with four tusks, seems to be resting its head on its clawed forelegs.
 Moreover, on each corner of the cong, beginning at the top, we see a pair of small circular eyes with horizontal prongs, then big spectacled eyes, then the circular eyes again, then the spectacled eyes.
 According to Wang "this link with the full form of design tempts us to interpret other features: the striated bands just above the circular eyes might for instance stand for the feathered headdress".